 Figure 4 shows the progression of the daily back-testing results of the past financial year over time.
+This graph also shows the wide price fluctuations in the spring against the backdrop of the coronavirus crisis.

 Comparison of daily value-at-risk with hypothetical P&L